 Tours and Outfitters

-Alaska Outdoor Rentals and Guides.
+CanoeAlaska.
 This outfit rents gear and arranges pickups and drop-offs for the Class I waters of the lower Chena River (the only real challenge for canoeists on the lower river is watching out for powerboats), as well as other local rivers.
-The company also offers guided excursions and private paddling lessons, from basics to self- and assisted-rescue techniques.
-Pioneer Park Boat Dock, 1101 Peger Rd., along Chena River, Fairbanks, Alaska, 99708.
-907/457–2453; www.2paddle1.com.
-From $32 for 3-hr kayak rental.
+Pioneer Park Boat Dock, 1101 Peger Rd., along Chena River, Fairbanks, Alaska, 99709.
+907/457–2453; www.canoealaska.com.
+From $55 for an 8-hr kayak, canoe, or paddleboard rental.

 Riverboat Discovery.
-The city's riverboat history and the Interior's cultural heritage are relived each summer aboard the Riverboat Discovery, a three-hour narrated trip by stern-wheeler along the Chena and Tanana rivers to a rustic Native village on the Tanana.
-The cruise provides a glimpse of the lifestyle of the dog mushers, subsistence fishermen, traders, and Native Alaskans who populate the Yukon River drainage.
+Relive the city's riverboat history and the Interior's cultural heritage each summer aboard the Riverboat Discovery, a three-hour narrated trip by stern-wheeler along the Chena and Tanana rivers to a rustic Alaska Native village on the Tanana.
+The cruise provides a glimpse of the lifestyle of the dog mushers, subsistence fishermen, traders, and Alaska Natives who populate the Yukon River drainage.
 Sights along the way include operating fish wheels, a bush airfield, floatplanes, a smokehouse and cache, log cabins, and dog kennels once tended by the late Susan Butcher, the first person to win the Iditarod four times.
-The Binkley family, with four generations of river pilots, has run the great rivers of the north for more than a century.
+The Binkley family, with four generations of river pilots, has traveled the great rivers of the north for more than a century.
 1975 Discovery Dr., Fairbanks, Alaska, 99709.
-907/479–6673; 866/479–6673; www.riverboatdiscovery.com. $62.95.
-Mid-May–mid-Sept., daily 9 and 2.
+907/479–6673; 866/479–6673; www.riverboatdiscovery.com. $65.
+Closed mid-Sept.--early May.

 Running Reindeer Ranch.
 After just a few minutes communing with the ranch's herd of reindeer, it's hard not to get a little giggly.
 Before long it seems like second nature being surrounded by the herd, and by the time you've exhausted your camera snapping photos, that's when the fun begins.
-You just settle into listening to owner Jane Atkinson, whose love for the natural world, animals she cares for, and indeed all of Alaska's wildlife, is infectious.
-The conversation flows and, in no time, it feels like you've made a new friend, and you start wondering if a life without a herd of reindeer makes any sense.
-It's wise to make an appointment, though it's not always necessary.
-This experience is best for children age 12 and above—younger kids will probably lose interest quickly.
-Goldstream Rd., near Ivans Alley, Fairbanks, Alaska, 99709.
-907/455–4998; www.runningreindeer.com. $50 per guest, 2-guest minimum.
+You just settle into listening to owner Jane Atkinson, whose love for the natural world, the animals she cares for, and indeed all of Alaska's wildlife, is infectious.
+Reservations must be made in advance; the minimum tour size is four, but smaller groups can pay the difference.
+1470 Ivans Alley, Fairbanks, Alaska, 99709.
+907/455–4998; www.runningreindeer.com. $55 per guest.
 By appointment only.